-The GEF's promotion of enhanced global synergies is envisaged within the context of the proposed outcomes for the NIP update project.
+Building further on these activities and existing national coordinating mechanism; the GEF assistance of this EA shall equip the Government of Sudan to fulfill its specific obligations under the SC to review, update and submit the NIP to the COP.
+It is envisaged that the created awareness, inventory and technical capacity will lead to a sustainable administration of new POPs through strengthening of the POPs management structure and creation of necessary policies.
+The GEF's promotion for enhanced global synergies is envisaged within the context of the proposed outcomes of the NIP update project.
 While efforts will be placed to address the specific country needs, the global coherence of activities will be considered.
-UNIDO will disseminate lessons learned from various NIP update projects, especially practical experiences gained from conducting new POPs inventories, and recommendations on inventory procedures.
+UNIDO will disseminate lessons learned from various NIP update projects, especially practical experiences gained from conducting new POPs inventories, and recommendations on inventory procedures will be shared with national and international consultants.